Spark (XMPP client): Features

 Spark is based on the open-source Smack API library, also developed by Ignite Realtime.
 It has a tabbed interface for managing conversations, a quick and full history, and a search feature inside the contacts window which is designed for organizations with many units and employees.
 Other features include shortcuts to access recent and favorite contacts.

 Spark supports ad hoc and regular group chats.
-It also supports SSL/TLS encryption, and additionally provides an option to use Off-the-Record Messaging for end-to-end encryption.
-Though it is designed to work with XMPP servers, it can also integrate with Kraken IM Gateway plugin for Openfire, and provides an option to connect with many other IM networks.
+It also supports TLS encryption, and additionally provides an option to use Off-the-Record Messaging for end-to-end encryption.
+Though it is designed to work with XMPP servers, it can also integrate with IM Gateway to connect with many other IM networks.

-The software’s user interface is intended to be lightweight with skins, tabbed conversations and plugin support.
+The software’s user interface is intended to be lightweight with FlatLaf themes, tabbed conversations and plugin support.
 It contains single sign-on and file transfer capability, as well as privacy list.